 Often a meeting is scheduled.
 Certain people are there, there's some brainstorming, discussion of options (many of them good), and after a while the group decides we 'need more research'.

 A couple of people are put in charge of 'doing more research', next Tuesday comes, but you can't meet because Ted is out of the office that day.

-The following Tuesday, Ted's back in the office, but you're getting so close to the next Board Meeting/Trade Event that everyone needs to focus on getting ready for that—and 'The Problem' gets put on the back burner for a while.
+The following Tuesday, Ted's back in the office, but you're getting so close to the next Board Meeting/Trade Event that everyone needs to focus on—and 'The Problem' gets put on the back burner for a while.

 And then it's July.
 People are on vacation, so no meetings.